twilio/twilio-php/docs/usage/rest/phonenumbers.rst

         echo 'Number: ' + $number->phone_number + "\n";
     }

-You can also pass in parameters, to search for phone numbers in a certain area code, or which contain a certain pattern.
+You can also pass in parameters to search for phone numbers in a certain area code, or which contain a certain pattern.

 .. code-block:: php